danon360/LUKS_wipe/README.md

 # LUKS_wipe
-Python script that irreversibly wipes a LUKS encrypted partition
+Python script that quickly and irreversibly wipes a LUKS encrypted partition.
+Run as superuser.